DFXLuna/StochasticAStar/README.md

 # Stochastic A*
 An implementation of the A* algorithm in a modified version of the Mario AI 2009 competition.

-The agent files are stored in competition/noisy.
+The agent files are stored [competition/noisy](../master/competition/noisy)

+Test Data available in the directory [TestData](../master/TestData/)

+Code Credits available in [CodeCredit.txt](../master/CodeCredit.txt)

 ## How it works
 The NoisyAgent runs a simulator alongside the actual game.